hazelcast/hazelcast/docs/design/sql/05-ddl.md

 ## Overview

-This part contains reference information for the DDL commands supported by Hazelcast SQL subsystem.
+This part contains reference information for the DDL commands supported by Hazelcast Mustang.

 ## 1 CREATE EXTERNAL TABLE